midtown-ai/glossary/glossary/i.md

  See also [I], [BLIP Model], [CLIP Image Encoder], [Text Reconstruction]

+# Image Restoration

+ A type of [image processing] used to remove distortions or artifacts (like blurring) that may have occurred during the image capture process.

+ See also [I], ...

 # Image Segmentation

+ ~ Dividing an image into distinct regions or objects (at the pixel level) to make it easier to analyze specific areas.

  Image segmentation is a process of dividing an image into multiple segments or regions, each of which corresponds to a different object or part of the image.
 The goal of image segmentation is to simplify or change the representation of an image into something that is more meaningful and easier to analyze.
-It is a fundamental task in computer vision and is used in various applications, such as object recognition, tracking, and image editing.
+It is a fundamental task in computer vision and is used in various applications, such as [object recognition], [object tracking], and image editing.

  Image segmentation can be performed using a variety of methods, including [thresholding], clustering, [edge detection], and machine learning algorithms.
 These methods typically involve grouping pixels or regions of pixels in an image based on similarities in color, texture, or other visual features.